Written by: Tim Edison

-Safeway has a top reputation for American-produced wines, offering many choices across popular varietals like Zinfandel and Merlot.
+Safeway has a solid reputation for American-produced wines, offering many choices across popular varietals like Zinfandel and Merlot.

-While the chain store has a less-than-stellar reputation for imported wines, they do have Riesling, Grenache, and other lesser-known varietals to offer, letting you enjoy new flavors and food pairings that put a smile on your face.
+While the supermarket has a less-than-stellar reputation for imported wines, they do have Riesling, Grenache, and other lesser-known varietals to offer, letting you enjoy new flavors and food pairings that put a smile on your face.

-We've included popular and less-known varietals from the imported and domestic counter, with bottles starting at only $8.
+I've included popular and less-known varietals from the imported and domestic shelves, with bottles starting at only $8.

 Reds